Skip to main content

 How much does Mixpanel cost?

-Mixpanel has a free tier covering 20M events per month, which is generous for early-stage products.
+Mixpanel has a free tier covering 1M events per month, which covers early-stage products but caps fast once usage grows.
 The paid Growth plan starts at $20/mo and scales with event volume; growth-stage SaaS often land in the $200-$500/mo range, and high-volume products can hit $1,000+/mo.
 Pricing is event-volume driven rather than seat-based.
 The hidden cost is engineering time to design and maintain the event taxonomy, which can dwarf the subscription itself for small teams.

 Why is event tracking hard at indie scale?